-Our network engineers wanted to eliminate unnecessary customer and user calls, and wanted to concentrate on providing a fast and stable network.
+Our network engineers wanted to eliminate unnecessary customer calls, and wanted to concentrate on providing a fast and stable network.
 To reach this goal, a new approach to proactive monitoring needed to be implemented.

 Customers would call to complain that the internet was slow, some sites are slow, or their emails were not sending.
 We had no way of checking this without having the customer run tests for us, or remotely control their PC and run the same mundane tests that we always do.